anto66r/adscribeTest/README.md

     send = "!sh git_save.sh"
 ```

-you are done :tada: Your code will be added, commited and pushed.
+you are done :tada: Your code will be added, committed and pushed.

 # Deployment

-## Creating production build

 ## Deploying

+As PRs get merged into the `master` branch, their titles get added to a draft release.
+To publish the release and deploy the package, you should edit the latest draft release, customize the description, add a version number and name, and hit publish.
+You are now on your way!

+In the actions tab of the GitHub repo you can follow the progress of the deploy.
+Once live, you will find the code at [platf0rm-2.descri.be](platf0rm-2.descri.be).

+To check version number, you can visit [platf0rm-2.descri.be/health-check](platf0rm-2.descri.be/health-check) for the client, and [platf0rm-2.descri.be:5000/api/health-check](platf0rm-2.descri.be:5000/api/health-check) for the API.

 # RBAC (Role Based Access Control)